 You need to be very careful with giving people specific gifts because the nature of these gifts can change, for example, monies in bank accounts can be closed; properties can be sold.
-If you leave a specific gift to a beneficiary in your will and the nature of this gift changes before you die, it is quite possible that the beneficiary will never see the benefit of the gift.
-Sometimes it is easier to just leave a certain percentage of your entire estate or a specific monetary amount.
+If you leave a specific gift to a beneficiary in your Will and the nature of this gift changes before you die, it is quite possible that the beneficiary will never see the benefit of the gift.
+Sometimes it is easier to leave a percentage of your entire estate or a specific monetary amount.

 Your Business or Profession

 If you carry on business through a partnership or company we must consider how this affects your testamentary intentions.
-We may need to include extended powers of executors in your will (for example, to continue to carry on your business or profession after death).
+We may need to include extended powers of executors in your Will (for example, to continue to carry on your business or profession after death).

 Superannuation and Life Assurance Policies (Death Benefits)

 Most people hold life assurance policies (death cover) and there is normally a death component attached to your superannuation policy as well as the amount of the contributions.
 When you took these policies out you may have nominated a specific beneficiary to receive the payout in the event that you die.
 In order to advise you on what to do with your superannuation policies, we will discuss any binding death benefit nominations and who you intend the beneficiary to be.
 You should contact your insurance company or the institution that holds your superannuation policy to see whether you have nominated any beneficiaries.
 Some people have had these policies for a long time and may have outdated nominations, such as a parent who is no longer alive or a spouse they are no longer in a relationship with.
 If you are not sure about your superannuation beneficiary nominations, you can bring details of your policies with you to an appointment with one of our experienced lawyers and we can find out all the relevant information for you.